Success hours Webinar: Using Data

 So they can come here and click to the categories tab and see what is Gatekeeper limited-- so this will be the UK arm-- spending its money on, for instance.
 So we can see how much are we spending on facilities, hardware, recruitment, things of that nature.
 So I think this is a really useful tab to be aware of.

-: Yeah.
+DB: Yeah.
 I'm with you on that.
 No, that's great.
 So that was a run through of , categories, teams, and entities.
 Very similar views to the executive dashboard.
 And they are primarily there for you to shortcut your access to data around those.
 This gives you a variety of ways of seeing your data around your vendors and contracts.
+And depending on your organisation size or your team size, or how you're structured, I think a lot of you will get a lot of benefit out spending time in each of those.

 James, what we're going to do now, right, we're going to move into, I think, the vendor record.
-And we're going to start going through saved views
+And we're going to start going through saved views.

 So maybe I'll hand this over to you.
 And you can explain what saved views are.
 Because we've kind of-- we've shown a little bit.
 We've gone over it a little bit.
 But if you could just give us a definition of what saved views are.
 And then we'll do a live tutorial and we'll create one.